Here are my tips on what to see in Verona in 2 days, covering all the top sights and attractions of Romeo and Juliet charming town.

 Castel San Pietro

 Some of the best views in town can be seen from Castel San Pietro, rising high above Verona.
 You have two options to reach the castle’s panoramic terrace: you can walk the steps you’ll see in front of you when crossing the Ponte Pietra bridge or you can ride the funicular on the left (the return ticket costs €2).
-I suggest to use the funicular to ride up and then walk down through the lovely alleys.
+I suggest using the funicular to ride up and then walk down through the lovely alleys.

 The views are really nice up here, but I would skip it if your time in Verona is limited.
-Unfortunately the castle is closed and cannot be visited, but there’s the nice bar Re Teodorico where you can grab a drink while enjoying the views.
+Unfortunately, the castle is closed and cannot be visited, but there’s the nice bar Re Teodorico where you can grab a drink while enjoying the views.

 Another top sight in Verona is the cathedral dedicated to the Virgin Mary overlooking a quiet little piazza.
 The facade features a large double porch supported by two lions, while the interior is filled with marble columns and artistic treasures, including a painting by the Italian master Titian.